DataDog/documentation/content/en/tracing/profiling/getting_started.md

      **Note**: Profiling is available in the `dd-java-agent.jar` library in versions 0.44+.

-3. Set `Ddd.profiling.enabled` flag or `DD_PROFILING_ENABLED` environment variable to `true`.
+3. Set `-Ddd.profiling.enabled` flag or `DD_PROFILING_ENABLED` environment variable to `true`.
 Update to your service invocation should look like:

     ```diff
     java -javaagent:dd-java-agent.jar -Ddd.profiling.enabled=true -jar <YOUR_SERVICE>.jar <YOUR_SERVICE_FLAGS>